tractr/traxion/apps/docs/docs/01-Overview/02-getting-started.md

 id: getting-started
 title: Getting started
 sidebar_label: Getting started
+slug: /
 ---
 ## Introduction

-In this tutorial, we will learn how to generate code for a NestJS application from a Prisma schema using a set of Node.js libraries.
-NestJS is a popular Node.js framework that provides a robust platform for building scalable and modular applications.
-Prisma, on the other hand, is a modern ORM for Node.js that makes it easy to interact with databases.
+In this guide, we will explore how to generate code for a NestJS application from a Prisma schema with the help of Traxion, a collection of Node.js libraries.
+NestJS, a widely used Node.js framework, offers a robust foundation for building scalable and modular applications, while Prisma is a modern Node.js ORM that simplifies database interactions.
+Let's dive right in!

-Let's get started!

 ## Pre-requisites

-We will assume you are in a nestjs application with prisma configured.
-You can find information in the [nestjs documentation](https://docs.nestjs.com/recipes/prisma#set-up-prisma).
+This guide assumes that you have a NestJS application with a configured Prisma schema.
+You can refer to the [nestjs documentation](https://docs.nestjs.com/recipes/prisma#set-up-prisma) for Prisma setup information.

-So for this getting started we'll assume you have a nestjs application configured with a prisma schema that is able to generate with the commande `npx prisma generate` and you database (sqlite, postgresql or other) is correctly link with prisma.

-## Install the dependencies
+Ensure that your NestJS application with a Prisma schema is correctly linked to your database (SQLite, PostgreSQL, or others), and is able to run `npx prisma generate`.

+## Installing Dependencies

-Traxion is a (set of) prisma generator(s) that will leverage the information inside prisma to generate you a fully operational graphQL API.
-To use this generator we'll first install the traxion generator dependency:
+Traxion is a Prisma generator that utilizes the data within Prisma to create a fully functional GraphQL API.
+Let's start by installing the Traxion generator dependency:

 ```bash
 npm i -D @trxn/prisma-traxion-generator
 ```

-This generator generate code that use some node package to be fully operational.
-You must install this package in your app to be able to run the generated code:
+The generated code will need certain Node packages to run effectively.
+Install these packages in your app using the command below:

 ```bash
 npm i --save \